-Under his leadership, stories from the investigations team have won some of the top honors in investigative journalism, including the Peabody Award, the Alfred I. duPont-Columbia Award, the Investigative Reporters and Editors Medal, the Edward R. Murrow Award, and The Gerald Loeb Award.
+Under his leadership, stories from the investigations team have won some of the top honors in investigative journalism, including multiple Peabody Awards, Alfred I. duPont-Columbia University Awards, Edward R. Murrow Awards, Investigative Reporters and Editors Awards, and the Goldsmith Prize for Investigative Reporting.

 Before joining NPR, Little spent 15 years as a reporter and editor at The Baltimore Sun.
-From 2010-2012, he served as the paper's Investigative and Enterprise Editor and managed all of the organization's main newsgathering departments.
+From 2010-2012 he managed all of the organization's main newsgathering departments.
 Little started at the paper as a reporter in 1998 and covered breaking news and enterprise stories across the country and around the world, including the 2001 terrorist attacks, Hurricane Katrina, the war in Iraq, and the 2010 earthquake in Haiti.
 His stories about trauma care in combat prompted the Department of Defense to distribute tourniquets to every deployed soldier and Marine worldwide.
 He's won numerous local and national journalism awards, including the George Polk Award for his investigative reporting in Iraq.
 Prior to The Baltimore Sun, Little reported for The Virginian-Pilot and The Carroll County Times.